-Unstable vertebral injuries are those in which bony and ligamentous integrity is disrupted sufficiently that free movement can occur, potentially compressing the spinal cord or its vascular supply and resulting in marked pain and potential worsening of neurologic function.
+Unstable vertebral injuries are those in which bony and ligamentous integrity are disrupted sufficiently that free movement can occur, potentially compressing the spinal cord or its vascular supply and resulting in marked pain and potential worsening of neurologic function.
 Such vertebral movement may occur even with a shift in patient position (eg, for ambulance transport, during initial evaluation).
 Stable vertebral fractures are able to resist such movement.

 Specific injuries typically vary with mechanism of trauma.
 Flexion injuries can cause wedge fractures of the vertebral body or spinous process fractures.
 Greater flexion force may cause bilateral facet dislocation, or if the force occurs at the level of C1 or C2, odontoid fracture, atlanto-occipital or atlantoaxial subluxation Atlantoaxial Subluxation Atlantoaxial subluxation is misalignment of the 1st and 2nd cervical vertebrae, which may occur only with neck flexion.
 (See also Evaluation of Neck and Back Pain and Craniocervical Junction... read more , or both fracture and subluxation.
 Rotational injury can cause unilateral facet dislocation.
 Extension injury most often causes posterior neural arch fracture.
 Compression injuries can cause burst fractures of vertebral bodies.